 The most common CBD-based product is oil, but you can find CBD in many other formats.
 The industry is growing faster than scientific data on the substance, though scattered studies confirm some of its health benefits.

 However, the FDA is not ready to categorize these products.
 Cannabidiol is not a controlled substance anymore, thanks to the Farm Bill of 2018, but it hasn’t been approved as a food supplement.

 Many businesses are waiting for the FDA to create clear rules regarding CBD.
 The FDA claims that the hearing might change the ways these products are sold and marketed.

 Ziva Cooper, research director for the UCLA Cannabis Research Initiative, is sure that there isn’t enough research on the effects of CBD and we don’t know much about the right dosage and long-term side effects.

 There’s just one drug that the FDA has approved.
-It’s Epidolex, a medicine for treating two of the most severe and rare epilepsy forms.
-This medicine is sold under prescription because it contains a very high dose of CBD, in comparison to regular oils and other products.
+It’s Epidolex, sold under prescription because it contains a very high dose of CBD, in comparison to regular oils and other products.
 The drug has been clinically tested, and the study has shown that such an amount CBD is generally safe, though it still has certain side effects.